minhpqn/vlsp2020-relex/README.md

 ## Data Preparation

-From the original Vietnamese relation extraction dataset provided by VLSP 2020 organizers, we converted to SemEval format.
+From the original Vietnamese relation extraction dataset provided by VLSP 2020 organizers, we converted it to SemEval format.
 In SemEval format, a file is a list of lines and each line is tab delimitted with following information.

     <label> <entity1_start_index> <entity1_end_index> <entity2_start_index> <entity2_end_index> <entity1_type>  <entity2_type> <tokenized_sentence>